microsoft/msbuild-lab323-declarative-agent/lab/exercise-2-enhance-agent.md

 Let’s take the updated agent who is also now a repairs analyst to test.

 - Select the agents toolkit's extension icon to open its activity bar from within your project.
-- In the activity bar of the toolkit under “LifeCycle” select “Provision” to package and upload the newly updated agent for testing.
+- In the activity bar of the toolkit under "LifeCycle" select "Provision" to package and upload the newly updated agent for testing.
 - Next, go to [https://office.com/chat](https://office.com/chat) to open Copilot app and select the **RepairServiceAgent** from the right side of the screen under **Agents**.

 - Start by using the conversation starter 'Create repair'.
 Replace parts of the prompt to add a title , then send it to the chat to initiate the interaction.
 For e.g.

-    +++*Create a new repair titled "New brake issue" and assign it to me.*+++
+    `Create a new repair titled "New brake issue" and assign it to me.`

 - You will get a confirmation dialog to confirm, proceed to confirm.